jubbu21anand-cmd/Qtrack/README.md

 ---

-## 📄 License
+## License

 This project currently does not include a license.

-If you plan to distribute QTrack as an open-source project, consider adding an **MIT License**.
+A suitable open-source license may be added in a future release.